Table of Contents:

 - For Flash cookies, you can access Flash management tools from Adobe’s website.
 In addition, some, but not all, browsers provide the ability to remove LSOs within cookie and privacy settings.

-- Finally, you may opt-out of interest-based advertising by adjusting your device or browser settings.
+- You may opt-out of interest-based advertising by adjusting your device or browser settings.

 Please note that opting out of interest-based advertising does not mean you will stop seeing, or see fewer, advertisements.
 It does, however, mean that the advertisements you do see will not be interest-based and may be less relevant to your interests.